https://www.somerzby.com.au/

-If you’ve found yourself dealing with a smelly chicken coop and are desperate for tips on how to control chicken coop smell, you’ve come to the right place.
+If you’ve found yourself dealing with a smelly chicken coop and are desperate for tips on how to control the smell, you’ve come to the right place.

-So let’s discover the most effective techniques to control chicken coop smells and transform your coop into a more pleasant environment for both your feathered companions and yourself!
+So let’s discover the most effective techniques to control chicken coop smells and transform your coop into a more pleasant environment for both you and your feathered friends!

 Basic Hygiene Practices for Odour Control